DFE-Digital/ecf-gov-guidance/content/nominate-induction-tutor.md

 Induction tutors monitor and support your early career teachers.

-Responsibilities include:
+They conduct:

-* carrying out regular progress reviews
+* regular progress reviews
-* undertaking 2 formal assessment meetings with early career teachers during the 2-year induction period - one midway through induction and one at the end
+* 2 formal assessment meetings with early career teachers during the 2-year induction period - one midway through induction and one at the end

 Read about the roles and responsibilities of induction tutors in section 5 of the [statutory guidance on induction for early career teachers](https://www.gov.uk/government/publications/induction-for-early-career-teachers-england).